bcaro/wifilightV2-doc/docs/en_US/index.md

 To pair a lamp with the Milight-Hub, turn on the lamp and click on Sync ON.
 Use Sync OFF to unpair.
 To appear a remote control, select the ON of the channel to synchronize as soon as the power is turned on and click on Sync ON.

-To know the characteristics of the hub, click on getKey, the result is obtained in getKetget by clicking on Test.
+To know the characteristics of the hub, click on getKey, the result is obtained in getKeyget by clicking on Test.

 # Xiaomi Yeelight